Segretto/object-tracking/README.md

 The source code must be available for download and public contribution, under the MIT License.

 ### 3.2 Cost
-The materials must cost the least convenient amount, that is, among the viable options, the one which costs less.
+The materials must cost the least convenient amount, that is, among all the viable systems, the one which costs less with the minimum required performance.

 ### 3.3 Performance
-The computer vision code must run without dependencies on external computing resources relative to the beaglebone; the camera must be capable of tracking the object without losing it, considering moderate velocity (if the ball doesn't get further than half the FOV of the camera in one frame).
+The computer vision code must run without dependencies on external computing resources relative to the beaglebone; the camera must be capable of tracking the object without losing it, considering a moderate velocity (if the ball doesn't get further than half the FoV of the camera in one frame).

 ### 3.4 Real time
 The program must send commands to the motor in fixed time intervals that are close or smaller than the camera's FPS, considering the speed of the image processing methods being used.